-The Stakeholders Relationship Committee comprises of Mr. Laxminarayan J. Garg, Independent Director - Chairman up to 03/03/2021, Mr. Darshak B. Shah, Independent Director - Chairman from 04/03/2021, Mr. Gautam D. Shah, Chairman & Managing Director and Mr. Nawalkishor D. Modi, Independent Director members.
+The Stakeholders Relationship Committee comprises of three Directors, (1) Mr. Darshak B. Shah, Independent Director- Chairman, (2) Mr. Nawalkishor D. Modi, Independent Director-Member, and (3) Mr. Gautam D. Shah, Chairman and Managing Director-Member.

 The Committee looks into redressal of Shareholders' complaints like transfer of shares, non-receipt of annual report, statutory notices and non-receipt of declared dividend etc. The Committee also deals with the matter of approval of issue of duplicate share certificates pursuant to the authority delegated by the Board of Directors.
 The Committee oversees the performance of the Registrar and Share Transfer Agent and recommends measures for over all improvement in the quality of services.